Planning Your "Holidaze" Breakdown

 Why set yourself up for failure (again) by trying to fix too much at once?
 Just pick one.

 Step 4: Time to put your plan together or “What do you need when Frosty’s poop hits the snow blower?”
 If the physical level, feeling safe, is your primary challenge area, then what support can you put together?
 Maybe a friend can pick up your kids from daycare when the boss sabotages you with overtime?
-An accountability partner who keeps you health focused during those bust-your-diet-buffet-parties?
+An accountability partner who keeps you health focused during those but-I-just-want-to-whine-with-a-whole-bottle-of-wine-pity-party?

 If it’s the emotional/relationship level; Do you need to univite yourself from some else’s company?
 (I love my first family AND will do whatever is needed to limit my exposure to them.)
 Can you set up a friend who will listen to 15 minutes of your complaining so you feel that you are being heard and then, like the bartender who cuts off the next drink when you have had too many, stops you before you total out the season?